Call 01285 640485 or email firstname.lastname@example.org

 A word about sales

 While some books sell hundreds or even thousands of copies, such numbers are usually only achieved for titles which have strong commercial appeal and are supported by additional investment in marketing.
-Otherwise sales figures are likely to be modest.
-Accordingly we do not advise authors to invest in publishing a book on the assumption that it will achieve substantial sales.
-The good news is that royalty rates are much higher with self-publishing than with most trade publishing deals, so you will make a worthwhile profit on each copy sold.
+Most books sell only a handful of copies.
+Accordingly we do not advise authors to invest in publishing a book on the assumption that it will achieve a substantial return.
+The good news is that royalty rates are much higher with self-publishing than with most trade publishing deals, so you will make a worthwhile profit on each copy sold – BUT please remember that the higher cost of producing and distributing long books (see FAQs) can severely affect royalties.

 We will support marketed books by arranging distribution so that they are available to order in the marketplace.
 When book retailers take one of our titles for stock they are likely to need an immediate and ongoing supply of large numbers of books (usually several hundred), so we bring in a professional trade distribution company to handle this aspect of the sales chain efficiently.
 Our distributor is Orca Book Services (see below) who work closely with our sales team to ensure the whole sales and distribution process is handled as efficiently as possible.